 All staff understand that child protection issues warrant a high level of confidentiality, not only out of respect for the child and staff involved but also to ensure that being released into the public domain does not compromise evidence.
 Staff should only discuss concerns with the designated persons or Head Teacher.
 That person will then decide who else needs to have the information and they will disseminate it on a “need-to-know” basis.

 Whole-school in-service training on safeguarding issues is organised on a three yearly basis.
 CP INSET training took place in July 2015.
 All newly recruited staff (teaching and non-teaching) will be appraised of this policy and will be required to attend LA Safeguarding training.
-In addition, all new staff and temporary staff will be required to attend an induction session with the Safeguarding Lead Professional or Deputy Safeguarding Professional within their first week at the setting.
+In addition, all new staff and temporary staff will be required to attend an induction session with the Designated Safeguarding Lead within their first week at the setting.
 Any volunteers will require a Safeguarding summary prior to starting at the school.

 The Designated Safeguarding Professionals will attend the LA’s dedicated induction course and then refresher training at least every two years which updates their awareness and understanding of the impact of the wider agenda of safeguarding issues.